rahulkapoor90/personal-goals/README.md

 Things that are important:
 - [ ] 30 days of coding challenge on Github.

+Things that i did extra:

+- [] Worked on rahulkapoor90.github.io repository and it's now complete.

 Things I'll do in the future:

 - [ ] Do something with [Picturefill](http://scottjehl.github.io/picturefill/)